 Disposal of bulky items

-In some areas, local traders or charities may accept appliances if they are in good working order - again check your local telephone directory for details.
-Remember fly-tipping is illegal.
-Dumped refrigerators and freezers pose a real hazard to small children or pets who may be harmed or become trapped inside.
+Fly-tipping is illegal.
+Dumped refrigerators and freezers are hazardous to children or pets who may be harmed or become trapped inside.

 Report waste crime